History of Tsunami in Timeline

 1969: Hawaii Five-O Episode

-In 1969, an episode of the TV crime show Hawaii Five-O entitled "Forty Feet High and It Kills!" used the terms "tsunami" and "tidal wave" interchangeably.
+In 1969, an episode of the TV crime show Hawaii Five-O, titled "Forty Feet High and It Kills!", used the terms "tsunami" and "tidal wave" interchangeably.

-In 1972, Soloviev modified the Imamura-Iida intensity scale to measure tsunami intensity.
+In 1972, Soloviev modified the Imamura-Iida intensity scale by calculating the tsunami intensity.

-In 1977, the Sumba event occurred, with movement on normal (extensional) faults which can also cause displacement of the seabed, but only the largest of such events (typically related to flexure in the outer trench swell) cause enough displacement to give rise to a significant tsunami.
+The 1977 Sumba event, related to flexure in the outer trench swell, caused enough displacement to give rise to a significant tsunami.

 March 1979: Meteotsunami at Nagasaki